Explainable Representation of Finite-Memory Policies for POMDPs using Decision Trees: Explainable Representation of FSCs via Amalgamation with DTs

-\Cref{fig:dt-fsc-maze} shows the DT-FSC representation of the policy for the FSC in \cref{fig:mealy-standard-table-maze}.
-The trees inside the nodes describe the two stationary policies.
+We define the semantics of a DT-FSC via a single-step execution, analogous to the single-step execution of an FSC, where $\fsctransitionmap$ and $\fsclabelmap$ are replaced by ${\DT_{\fsctransitionmap,n}}$ and ${\DT_{\fsclabelmap,n}}$, respectively. \cref{fig:dt-fsc-maze} shows the DT-FSC representation of the policy for the FSC in \cref{fig:mealy-standard-table-maze}.
+The trees inside the nodes describe the stationary policies.
 The trees below the node describe the transition between the nodes.
-Although the formal transition function takes both the current and the next observations as input, the decision-making may not need all these observations.
-Decision-tree learning is good in weeding out such observations that are irrelevant to the decision-making.
-For example, the decision-tree for the transition function in \cref{fig:dt-fsc-maze} only requires the posterior observations, although the transition table is based on both the current and the next observations.
+Although the transition function formally depends on both current and next observations, the learned decision trees simplify this by ignoring irrelevant inputs.
+For example, the transition DT in \cref{fig:dt-fsc-maze} relies only on the posterior observation, even though the original transition function considers both.